 Committee Members (2017 - 2018)

-My name’s Catherine and I’m one of the two clinic coordinators at All4Paws.
+My name’s Catherine and I’m one of the clinic coordinators at All4Paws.
 I moved up to Edinburgh in 2002 and stayed in the city when I started university at the Dick Vet in 2012.
 There’s a lot of diversity in my role, which involves overseeing the running of the clinic both on the day and in between sessions.
 I’ve been part of All4Paws since the idea first took root back in 2015 and have had a great time watching it develop.
 When not occupied by my role at the clinic I can often be found out for a walk somewhere around Edinburgh with a dog or two (sadly none of them mine – borrowed from friends and acquaintances!), catching up with a friend at one of the many cafés around the city or attempting to catch up with studying for my intercalated degree in Infectious Diseases!

 Hi, my name is Vicky.
-I am in my third year of studies at the R(D)SVS and am very excited to be a part of Outreach on the All4Paws committee for 2017-2018!
+I am in my fourth year of studies at the R(D)SVS and am very excited to be a part of Outreach on the All4Paws committee!
 I’ve joined the team because I feel that All4Paws fills an incredibly important role in the community and I truly stand behind our initiative to provide much needed care for those who are vulnerable, homeless and find it difficult to access care for their animals whether for financial, social or other reasons.
 I am originally from Canada but have been on this side of the pond for several years now.
 When I’m not at home snuggling up to my crazy cat McTaggart, you can usually find me out gallivanting with my pup Charlie in the Pentlands or at the pub (also with Charlie of course).

-Hi, I'm Delaney and I'm the third year Media Rep for All4Paws!
+Hi, I'm Delaney and I'm the fourth year Media Rep for All4Paws!
 I'm from Canada and did my undergraduate degree in Animal Biology before moving to Edinburgh to attend the R(D)SVS.
 I am so excited to be a part of All4Paws this year.
 I think that everyone deserves the right to an animal companion, and All4Paws does wonderful work helping both pets and people alike.
 I look forward to carrying everything that All4Paws has taught me into my veterinary career.
 Outside of All4Paws, I love travelling, testing out new recipes, watching Netflix, and of course, hanging out with my pets.

-My name is Archie and I've been helping out at All4Paws for over a year now.
-I look up to the students at the clinic massively, as I aim to study Veterinary Medicine at university next year.
-Being a school student needing experience, All4Paws has allowed me to gain the crucial communicative skills needed.
+My name is Archie and I've been helping out at All4Paws for over a year now, and am now a student at the Royal (Dick) School of Veterinary Studies.
+Being a school student needing experience, All4Paws allowed me to gain the crucial communicative skills needed.
 You may therefore see me pouring a cup of tea, and offering cake (highly recommend Catherine's baking!) to the clients.
 The students and vets - with the owners permission - are brilliant at allowing me to carry out hands on examinations and I learn more and more every week.
 The bond between owner and pet is unparalleled and the gratitude from the owners to all4paws shows how crucial it is to the lives of not only pet but also owners.
 It's no surprise that we have some clients who I saw at my first clinic still returning weekly.
 On top of my work at All4paws, I enjoy playing rugby and the bagpipes in my spare time.